home Biography Impostor Phenomenon Publications Articles Contact blank Links

 IMPOSTOR PHENOMENON (IP)

-Most people who experience the Impostor Phenomenon would not say,”I feel like an impostor.”
+Most people who experience the Impostor Phenomenon (IP) would not say,”I feel like an impostor.”
 Yet, when they read or hear about the experience, they say, “How did you know exactly how I feel?”
 And how do they feel?
 Even though they are often very successful by external standards, they feel their success has been due to some mysterious fluke or luck or great effort; they are afraid their achievements are due to “breaks” and not the result of their own ability and competence.
 They are also pretty certain that, unless they go to gargantuan efforts to do so, success can not be repeated.
 They are afraid that next time, I will blow it.

 I experienced IP feelings in graduate school.
 I would take an important examination and be very afraid that I had failed.
 I remembered all I did not know rather than what I did.
 My friends began to be sick of my worrying, so I kept my doubts more to my self.
 I thought my fears were due to my educational background.
 When I began to teach at a prominent liberal arts college with an excellent academic reputation, I heard similar fears from students who had come for counseling.
 They had excellent standardized test scores grades and recommendations.
 One of them said, “I feel like an impostor here with all these really bright people.”
 In discussing these students, Dr. Suzanne Imes and I coined the term “Impostor Phenomenon” and wrote a paper on the concept.